-The science of adult learning (andragogy) involves the understanding and supporting of lifelong learning in adult learners, and also developing the teaching of adult learners (Knowles, Holton & Swanson, 2011).
+The science of adult learning (andragogy) focuses on understanding and supporting lifelong learning in adult learners.
+It also involves developing the teaching of adult learners (Knowles, Holton & Swanson, 2011).
 We will refer regularly to the work of Malcolm Knowles, the godfather of adult learning theory.
-Now I am sure we will be interchanging between terminology and using teacher, facilitator, instructor and many others, but let’s not get too caught up in the pedantic’s.
-In the end we want to discover different learning theory, strategies and appropriate forms of assessment to meet our learners needs.
+Now I am sure we will be interchanging between terminology.
+We will use teacher, facilitator, instructor and many others.
+But let’s not get too caught up in the pedantic’s.
+In the end, we want to discover different learning theories.
+We seek strategies and appropriate forms of assessment.
+These should meet our learners’ needs.

 Knowles’ 4 Principles Of Andragogy

-- Enagagement: Adults need to be involved in the planning and evaluation of their instruction.
+- Engagement: Adults need to be involved in the planning and evaluation of their instruction.

 - Experiential: The opportunity and learning culture to test, succeed and also make mistakes.